County Welfare Officer Ian Binks,

 The FA Safeguarding and Equality General Enquiries number…

-Footballsafe@TheFA.com for general safeguarding enquiries and crb@TheFA.com for CRB specific issues.
+Footballsafe@TheFA.com for general safeguarding enquiries and crb@TheFA.com for CRC specific issues.

 The FA Report Discrimination free phone number and email address …